CMUChimpsLab/CrowdsourcingApp/README.md

-# Android App for Managing Geofences
+# Android App for Crowdsourcing Research

-Simple Android app for managing geofences.
-Created primarily to test out crowdsourcing concepts.
+Android app for researching effectiveness of different types of offline crowdsourcing.
+Created primarily to test out various crowdsourcing concepts.

 ## How to Run